Ayodhya Judgment in Plain English

 (a) All suits except suit 3 is within the limitation period

 One of the primary questions before the Court was whether each of the suits (find the details of the suits here) was filed beyond the legally permissible time limit – i.e., whether they were barred by limitation.
-The effect of finding a suit to be beyond such time limit is that the Court may not then examine the substantive arguments raised in such suits.
-In the suits before it, the Court found that all except one – suit 3 – was within the limitation period.
+The effect of a suit being beyond such time limit is that the Court may not then examine the substantive arguments raised in such suits.
+In its judgment, the Court found that all except one – suit 3 (filed by Nirmohi Akhara) – was filed within the limitation period.

 As to suit 3, Court noted that the cause of action had arisen in January 1950, when the receiver took custody of the disputed structure.
 It may be noted that the Akhara has throughout claimed that the disputed structure is a temple over which it had shebaitship rights.
 Nevertheless, the suit was only filed in December 1959, more than 9 years after the cause of action had arisen.
 Despite such delay, Akhara had claimed that it was within the limitation period as it was a suit for possession and such suits have a limitation period of 12 years.